Michael Auld was born in Kingston, Jamaica. In that island Anansi was an invaluable moral tool. There, the

 his major to design at the university's College of Fine Arts.

-In his junior year at Howard he had a class assignment to
+In his junior year at Howard he had a class assignment to illustrate for

-illustrate a story for children.
-Michael chose to illustrate his first
+children.
+Michael chose to illustrate his first version of the spider-man

-version of the spider-man in "Anansi and the Yam Hills".
+in "Anansi and the Yam Hills".

 In 1971, Michael wrote and published a comic strip called